What Is Consumerism?

 • Anxiety and unhappiness: When people feel they always need newer, better things, they may never be satisfied.
 The pressure to have a new phone or car may lead them to work extra hours, unfairly compare themselves to others, and feel bad about themselves when they can’t afford the next best thing.

-• Debt: Consumerism can motivate individuals to spend money on new things in an effort to achieve happiness.
+• Debt: Consumerism can motivate individuals to overspend on new things in an effort to achieve happiness.
 Unfortunately, many consumers spend more than they should on everything from cars and vacations to clothing and jewelry — and take on debt in the process.
-The average American had nearly $5,600 in credit card debt at the end of last year.
-Unmanageable debt can destroy families, but it can also be detrimental to the entire economy, as the subprime mortgage crisis of 2008 demonstrated.
+The average American household had approximately $10,767 in credit card debt as of July 2025, according to one study.
+This can also make it hard to save and build wealth.

-• Environmental impact: Producing, using, and throwing away goods is harmful to the environment, with studies indicating that consumerism has a large part to play in global greenhouse gas emissions.
+• Environmental impact: Producing, using, and throwing away goods can be harmful to the environment, with studies indicating that consumerism has a large part to play in global greenhouse gas emissions.
 Not only that, but as the human race grows and likely demands more and more things, the nonstop manufacturing of consumer goods could possibly harm or even destroy animal habitats.

 • Spiritual and religious issues: Those whose spiritual or religious beliefs promote minimalism and charitable giving may find those beliefs at odds with the spirit of consumerism, which is about increasing your own wellbeing through the consumption of more goods.